piyushchauhan600/Weather_Forecast_App/README.md

 ## Prerequisites

-- A mobile device running Android or iOS.
+- A mobile device running Android.
 - Internet connection to fetch the latest weather updates.

 ## Contributing